 The following definition from DHS Directive 252-01, rev. 01, Organization of the Department of Homeland Security, will be used in this Agreement:

 Component: Any organization, which reports directly to the Office of the Secretary (the Secretary, the Deputy Secretary, the Chief of Staff, the Counselors, and their respective staff) when approved as such by the Secretary.
-Examples of DHS Components include U.S. Customs and Border Protection, the Federal Emergency Management Agency, and U.S. Coast Guard.
+Examples of DHS Components, or sub-agencies, include U.S. Customs and Border Protection, the Federal Emergency Management Agency, and U.S. Coast Guard.

-The following definitions from the Council on Environmental Quality’s December 2020 Guiding Principles for Sustainable Federal Buildings and Associated Instructions (“CEQ Guiding Principles”) will be used in this Agreement:
+The following definition from 42 U.S.C. § 8253 will be used in this Agreement, as it applies only to DHS-owned federal facilities:

 Federal Facilities: Any building, installation, structure, or other property (including any applicable fixtures) owned or operated by, or constructed or manufactured and leased to, the Federal Government.
 The term “facility” includes a group of facilities at a single location or multiple locations managed as an integrated operation and contractor-operated facilities owned by the Federal Government.
-The term “facility” does not include any land or site for which the cost of utilities is not paid by the Federal Government.
-42 U.S.C. § 8253.
+The term “facility” does not include any land or site for which the cost of utilities is not paid by the Federal Government..

-High-Performance Building: A building that integrates and optimizes on a life cycle basis all major high-performance attributes, including energy conservation, environment, safety, security, durability, accessibility, cost-benefit, productivity, sustainability, functionality, and operational considerations.
-42 U.S.C. § 17061.

 Roles and Qualifications